joacorapela/pyClubCI/README.md

 - There are excellent and easy to use tools that will help you find bugs early
 - Test provide you a safe net to modify your code without introducing bugs into older code

+Note: please help me improve this tutorial.
+If you find any problem running it, please open an issue and/or submit a pull request with a fix.
+Thanks.